AliAlnujaidi/Udacity-MyStore-Frontend/README.md

 # Udacity-MyStore-Frontend

 This project is a frontend for a ecommerce webapp.
+Built using Angular and bootstrap as css framework.

 ## Development server